INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/07 - World Wide Web/07 - World Wide Web.md

 | HEAD       | Same as GET, but without the response's body (only metadata is retrieved) |
 | CONNECT    | Establishes a tunnel to the server identified by the target resource.     |
 | OPTIONS    | Describes the communication options for the target resource.              |
-	*There are two others we don't care about.
-The most important are the bold ones*
+> [!info] There are two others we don't care about.
+The most important are the bold ones

 HTTP Response (from the server)  :